Fathom vs Otter.ai: Which Meeting AI Should You Pick in 2026?

 Does Fathom work with Google Meet or Microsoft Teams?

-Only on paid plans (Team Edition $19/user/month or Premium $29/user/month).
-The free tier is Zoom-only — this is the biggest gap for free users.
-If you're primarily on Meet or Teams, Otter's free 600 minutes covers you without a paid plan, making Otter the better free choice for non-Zoom platforms.
+Only on paid plans (Premium $20/user/month, Team $19/user/month, or Business $34/user/month).
+The free tier is Zoom-only.
+This is the biggest gap for free users.
+If you're primarily on Meet or Teams, Otter's free 300 minutes covers you without a paid plan, making Otter the better free choice for non-Zoom platforms.

 Does either tool draft post-meeting follow-up emails?